 - Working with Pain, an audio talk by Jonathan Foust, founder of the Meditation Teacher Training Institute of Washington, recorded in January 2011.

 - How to Meditate: A Guide to Formal Sitting Practice, by Tara Brach, Ph.D., Insight Meditation of Community of Washington, Website, February 26, 2011.

 - Physical Pain and Meditation, An Interview with Jon Kabat-Zinn, Tricycle Magazine, 2002.

 My hope is that these tools and the encouraging research results listed below will inspire you to commit to your own meditation practice.

-- Other studies have shown that regular meditation helps improve immune function and reduce individuals’ feelings of anxiety and fear and enhance their natural creativity and problem-solving abilities.
+- Other studies have shown that regular meditation helps improve immune function and reduces individuals’ feelings of anxiety and fear and enhances their natural creativity and problem-solving abilities.

 - Research indicates that a regular practice of meditation, by facilitating relaxation of the body and mind, also can help improve sleep, lessen the sensation of pain, and lower blood pressure.

 - There is also clinical evidence that meditating can help improve depression and increase one’s overall sense of well-being by providing a method of letting go of fearful thoughts and decreasing emotional reactivity.